-“Solar and storage go together like peanut butter and chocolate — great on their own and even better together,” said Jessica Scott, regional director for the Oakland, California-based advocacy group Vote Solar.
+“Solar and storage go together like peanut butter and chocolate, great on their own and even better together,” said Jessica Scott, regional director for the Oakland, California-based advocacy group Vote Solar.

 BLM seeking input

 The Yellow Pine project is being developed by a subsidiary of NextEra Energy Resources, a Florida-based company that ranks as the largest renewable energy producer in North America.
-NextEra already operates two solar arrays in Clark County — the 250 MW Silver State Solar Power South in Primm and the 20 MW Mountain View Solar plant in Apex.
+NextEra already operates two solar arrays in Clark County, the 250 MW Silver State Solar Power South in Primm and the 20 MW Mountain View Solar plant in Apex.

 Gemini is a joint venture by Australia’s Quinbrook Infrastructure Partners and California-based Arevia Power, which plan to develop 440 MW of solar capacity for use in Nevada in the first phase of development.
-Another 250 MW of generating capacity would be added in the second phase, with the power to be sold in Nevada or exported to Arizona and California.
+An additional 250 MW of generating capacity would be added in the second phase, with the power to be sold in Nevada or exported to Arizona and California.

 The Bureau of Land Management is now accepting public comment on both projects as part of separate environmental reviews.

 Some conservationists have raised concerns about clearing large swaths of desert for utility-scale arrays instead of placing solar panels on rooftops or in already disturbed areas.
-The Nevada-based environmental Basin and Range Watch is opposed to the Yellow Pine in particular because of all the Joshua trees, yuccas and desert tortoise habit that would be destroyed to make way for the project.
+The Nevada-based environmental group Basin and Range Watch is opposed to Yellow Pine in particular because of all the Joshua trees, yuccas and desert tortoise habit that would be destroyed to make way for the project.

 “Basin and Range Watch supports renewable energy, but we believe it can be used on already developed space,” Kevin Emmerich, the group’s director, said in an email.
 “Las Vegas is having another major growth boom, and all of the rooftops can be utilized for solar panels.
 Why destroy valuable habitat for desert species when more environmentally friendly options are out there?”